pylint-dev/pylint/doc/development_guide/testing.rst

 unless they include tests.

 Before you start testing your code, you need to install your source-code package locally.
-Suppose you have cloned pylint into a directory, say my-pylint.
+Suppose you have cloned pylint into a directory, say ``my-pylint``.
 To set up your environment for testing, open a terminal and run:

     cd my-pylint